Riib11/block-types/README.md

-- Wouldn't it be nice to support names? at least for the view? maybe names can be a part of a term's metadata rather than syntax structure, and then the view shows the names rather than the De Bruijn indices which are derived from a simple query on the lambda/let term's metadata.
+- Wouldn't it be nice to support names? at least for the view? maybe names can be a part of a term's metadata rather than syntax structure, and then the view shows the names rather than the De Bruijn indices which are derived from a simple query on the λ/let-term's metadata.
 Then there is an issue of possible namespace clashes that appear in the view but are implictly resolved by the DeBruijn indices, here is a possible solution: [Namespaced De Bruijn Indices][namespaced de bruijn indices].
 - How to handle inputting universe levels?
 For now we should choose something simple and general as a placeholder that we can decide on later, but here are